-- The Eye Care Professional may recommend lubricating/ rewetting solution for use.
+- for use.
 These solutions can be used to wet (lubricate) the lenses while he/she is wearing them.
-Only use a rewetting solution that has been recommended by the Eye Care Professional. - Do not use saliva or anything other than the recommended solutions for lubricating or rewetting the lenses.
+Only use a rewetting solution that has been recommended by the Eve Care Professional - Do not use saliva or anything other than the recommended solutions. for lubricating or rewetting the lenses.
 Do not put lenses in the mouth.